dcgerard/hwep/README.md

 -   `hweboot()`: Implements a bootstrap approach to test for equilibrium which is more appropriate for small samples and uncertain genotypes.

+-   `rmbayes()`: Implements a Bayesian test for random mating in autopolyploids for any ploidy level.

+-   `rmbayesgl()`: Bayesian test for random mating, accounting for genotype uncertainty using genotype likelihoods.

 Functions are provided for calculating genotype frequencies for individuals and gametes: